Hands to Heaven

-"Hands to Heaven" was Breathe's breakthrough hit internationally.
+"Hands to Heaven" became Breathe's breakthrough international hit.
 The single peaked at No. 4 on the UK Singles Chart in August 1988.
-That same month in the United States, it logged two weeks at No. 2 on the Billboard Hot 100.
+In the United States, it spent two weeks at No. 2 on the Billboard Hot 100 during the same month.
 The song also reached No. 2 on the Billboard Adult Contemporary chart.
-"Hands to Heaven" also became a top-10 hit in Canada, Ireland, New Zealand, and Norway.
+Additionally, "Hands to Heaven" achieved top-10 chart positions in Canada, Ireland, New Zealand, and Norway.

 Music video

-The music video, directed by Eamon McCabe, features the group in a surreal dream sequence, with the lead singer falling asleep in a black London taxicab and waking at the end, being driven away by the driver.
+The music video for "Hands to Heaven" was directed by Eamon McCabe and features the band in a surreal, dreamlike sequence.
+It begins with lead singer David Glasper falling asleep in the back of a black London taxicab, drifting into a series of dreamlike visuals.
+Throughout the video, the band is shown performing in softly lit, stylized settings, while the surroundings shift between blurred city streets, the interior of the cab, and abstract performance backdrops.
+The muted color palette, soft transitions, and reflective cinematography emphasize the song's themes of longing and romantic separation.
+The video concludes with Glasper waking up in the cab and being driven away by the same driver, completing the narrative loop.

 Track listings

 All songs were written by David Glasper and Marcus Lillington and published by Virgin Music, Inc.